evoldoers/biomake/README.md

 1. Install SWI-Prolog from http://www.swi-prolog.org

-2. Get the latest plmake source from github.
+2. Get the latest biomake source from github.
 No installation steps are required.
 Add it to your path (changing the directory if necessary):

-    export PATH=$PATH:$HOME/plmake/bin
+    export PATH=$PATH:$HOME/biomake/bin

 3. Get (minimal) help from the command line:

-    plmake -h
+    biomake -h

 4. Create a 'makefile.pro' (see below)